Slow Cooker Pasta e Fagioli Soup

 So if you find yourself with very little soup broth after storing the soup, I recommend either of the following:

-Dried vs. Fresh Herbs – Because I always have dried oregano and basil in my pantry, that’s what I used.
-If you want to use fresh, double the amount to 2 teaspoons of each since fresh herbs aren’t actually quite as potent as their dried out counterparts are.
+Yes!
+If you want to use fresh, double the amount to 2 teaspoons of each since fresh herbs aren’t actually quite as potent as their dried-out counterparts.

 Pin This Recipe